open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `ParseSimplifiedXML` Converter returns a `pcommon.Map` struct that is the result of parsing the target string without preservation of attributes or extraneous text content.

-The goal of this Converter is to produce a more user-friendly representation of XML data than the `ParseXML` Converter, which produces a verbose *encoding* of XML data.
+The goal of this Converter is to produce a more user-friendly representation of XML data than the `ParseXML` Converter.
+This Converter should be preferred over `ParseXML` when minor semantic details (e.g. order of elements) are not critically important, when subsequent processing or querying of the result is expected, or when human-readability is a concern.

 This Converter disregards certain aspects of XML, specifically attributes and extraneous text content, in order to produce a direct representation of XML data.
 Users are encouraged to simplify their XML documents prior to using `ParseSimplifiedXML`.